-Tax Guide for Self-Employed Web Developers in the UK
+Tax Guide for Self-Employed Web Developers

 What expenses can a self-employed web developer claim?
 Software, cloud hosting, hardware, home office — with a worked 2025/26 tax calculation example.